taltman/taltman.github.io/_posts/2020-08-07-goodwill-covidiots.md

 there being only one car in the parking lot, he had me park *right* behind that car.
 It seemed too close, but I figured that I could keep 6 ft. of separation as long as the people in front of me didn't come near my trunk, where I would be unloading ~10 bags.
+Sensing that this would not be a fast drop-off, I donned my N95, and put a bandanna over it as well to cover the exhaust valve.

 The first thing that I noticed was that, while having masks, many of the workers, including the supervisor, didn't cover their nose with